russjfreeman/vanputer/README.md

 * How much diesel used, to go how far

 Hopefully, with what I'd like to do, we'll be able to answer those questions fairly easily because, with it being open for anyone to use or contribute to, we should see lots of different configurations of vans from lots of different people (Yes, I am an optimist).

-I'm not planning to make money from this, it's just because I am curious and it seems like a fun project.

 That's it, that's the sum of all my thoughts on it for now.